 This is only a partial list of Trump Tower vermin that Trump personally curated for his own little “town” of Trump Tower.
 There are more, like the girlfriend of a Colombo mob enforcer who had a $6 million Trump Tower apartment and no discernible income or financial assets.
 And two crooked FIFA officials who later went to jail.
 And Medicare fraudster Sheldon Weinberg, who attempted to fake his own death but was eventually captured and sent to prison for 16 years.
 And Melvin Cooper, a convicted loan shark for both the Colombo and Gambino crime families, who owned two apartments in Trump Tower.

 These are some of the upstanding citizens of Trump City.
 They’re the ones who hang out on Trump’s metaphorical stoop.
-Trump Tower is probably second only to Manhattan’s Metropolitan Correction Center for housing current and past criminals.
+Trump Tower is probably second only to Manhattan’s Metropolitan Correction Center for housing criminals.
 Trump’s building is home to all sorts of rodents, including small, furry ones in his Trump Grill eatery on the ground floor!

 Inside the inner circle, even closer to home, Trump’s closest advisors are also dropping like flies, all from engaging in the same financial misdeeds as their squirrel-toupee’d boss: siphoning off money that wasn’t theirs: Manafort, Flynn, Cohen, Gates, Sater, Stone.
 Trump attracts so many vermin because he’s a godfather of rats.
 Like attracts like.
 These are his people.
 Trump rose to the position we were warned about by Hyman Roth, the fictional depiction of gangster Meyer Lansky, in Godfather 2: